rfzeg/RoboND-Perception-Project/README.md

 ```

 ### 4. Apply a Pass Through Filter to isolate the table and objects
+In this step I apply a Pass Through Filter to remove useless data from the point cloud (like cropping the point cloud).
-This block of code was also developed and fine tuned as part of [Perception Exercise 2](https://github.com/udacity/RoboND-Perception-Exercises).
+Note: This block of code was also developed and fine tuned as part of [Perception Exercise 2](https://github.com/udacity/RoboND-Perception-Exercises).

 ```python
      ## PassThrough filter (was TODO)
      # It allows to crop a part by specifying an axis and cut-off values